 Cain went out from the presence of the Lord, and we never find that he came into it again, to his comfort.
 The land Cain dwelt in was called the land of Nod, which means, ‘shaking,’ or ‘trembling,’ and so shows the restlessness and uneasiness of his own spirit, or ‘the land of a vagabond:’ they that depart from God cannot find rest any where else.
 Those on Earth who looked for the heavenly city, chose to dwell in tabernacles or tents; but Cain, as not minding that city, built one on Earth.
 Thus all who are cursed of God seek their settlement and satisfaction here below (Matthew Henry, Concise Commentary).

-The son of Jared, and father of Methuselah (Gen. 5:21; Luke 3:37).
-His father was one hundred and sixty-two years old when he was born.
-After the birth of Methuselah, Enoch “walked with God three hundred years” (Gen. 5:22-24), when he was translated without tasting death.
-His whole life on Earth was three hundred and sixty-five years.
-He was the “seventh from Adam” (Jude 1:14), as distinguished from the son of Cain, the third from Adam.
-He is spoken of in the catalogue of Old Testament worthies in the Epistle to the Hebrews (11:5).
-When he was translated, only Adam, so far as recorded, had as yet died a natural death, and Noah was not yet born.
-Mention is made of Enoch’s prophesying only in Jude 1:14 (Matthew G. Easton).
+The son of Jared, and father of long-lived Methuselah (Genesis 5:21; Luke 3:37).
+His father was 162 years old when Methuselah was born.
+Sometime after that birth, Enoch “walked with God 300 years” (Genesis 5:22-24), when he was translated without tasting death.
+His whole life on Earth was 365 years.
+He was the “7th from Adam” (Jude 1:14), as distinguished from the son of Cain, the 3rd from Adam.
+He is spoken of in the catalog of Old Testament worthies in the Epistle to the Hebrews (11:5).

-The only other biblical example of a person being taken to heaven without apparently dying is Elijah, the Tishbite, who was taken up by God in a chariot with horses of fire, amidst “a whirlwind into heaven.”
+The only other biblical example of a person apparently being taken to Heaven without dying is Elijah, the Tishbite, who was taken up by God in a chariot with horses of fire, amidst “a whirlwind into heaven.”